On the road to recovery

 When we offer a break to a family, we are giving them the chance for new experiences, to explore and have fun.
 We absolutely do not want to cause or add to anxiety.
 Or for a break which has been much longed for to be a disappointing experience.

-Instead we will turn our attention and resources to 2021.
-We are already hard at work building a recovery strategy.
+We are hard at work building a recovery strategy.
 Our aim is to put the charity in the best possible position not just to survive the pandemic but to overcome the current challenges and transform even more lives in the future.

 And in the meantime, families are in desperate need of something to look forward to.
 So as public spaces gradually open up, we will work with our partners on day trips and new ways to spread a little sunshine in spite of the ongoing barriers we face.